 You may need a caregiver to help you while you use a shoulder abduction pillow.
 A caregiver is a family member or friend that helps with your care.
-Your healthcare provider will instruct you to do the following:
+Your provider will instruct you to do the following:

 - Care for your skin care as directed.
 Your caregiver can loosen the straps every 2 to 4 hours and check your skin for sore or red areas.
 It is important to wash your arm, including your underarms, daily with soap and water.
-Your healthcare provider may prescribe powders or lotions that will prevent skin damage.
+Your provider may prescribe powders or lotions that will prevent skin damage.